Joseph Paintsil: Genk

 On 3 July 2018, Paintsil was unveiled as a player of Belgian club Genk, a few weeks after a contract had been agreed with the club.
 Paintsil began the season with an injury, missing three league games and four Europa League qualifiers.
 His debut came on 19 August in the First Division A against R. Charleroi S.C., and his full debut came the following week against Waasland-Beveren.
 His first goals came when he scored a brace against Gent on 7 October.
 His continental debut came when Paintsil was used off the bench in both legs of the play-off round against Danish side Brøndby.
 He came off the bench at half-time against Sarpsborg on 4 October, replacing Dieumerci Ndongala.
 After that, he started the remaining four group stage games, scoring in the last two, as Genk won their group.
-Genk drew Slavia Prague in the knockout stage, and Paintsil didn't start either leg as Genk were eliminated 1–4 on aggregate.
+Genk drew Slavia Prague in the knockout stage, and Paintsil did not start either leg as Genk were eliminated 4–1 on aggregate.
 Paintsil also started all three games of Genk's campaign in the Belgian Cup, which ended in the quarterfinals with a penalty shootout defeat in which Paintsil scored to Union SG.
-His form in the league wasn't as strong, and the goals against Gent were his only goals during the regular season.
+His form in the league was not as strong, and the goals against Gent were his only goals during the regular season.
 Paintsil scored in the first match of the play-offs, a 3–0 win over Anderlecht on 30 March 2019.
 His first start in three months came on the final day of the season, after Genk had already clinched their first title in eight seasons.
 In the league, Paintsil made 25 appearances, scoring three times.